atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ```

-In 1.0.0 attachment handling was greatly simplified.
-It is now represented as `z_..._bytes_t` (i.e. the same type we use to represent serialized data).
-So it can now contain data in any format (and not only be restricted to key-value pairs).
+In 1.0.0, attachments were greatly simplified.
+They are now represented as `z_..._bytes_t` (i.e. the same type we use to represent serialized data) and can thus contain data in any format.

 ```c
 // publish attachment